casdoor/casdoor-website/docs/user/multi-factor-authentication.md

 ## Changing your preferred MFA method

-You can add multiple MFA methods.
-Only the preferred method will be used when you sign in.
+Multiple MFA methods can be added; only the preferred one is used at sign-in.

 If you want to set a preferred MFA method, click the "Set preferred" button.